grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 They made their way up the decks with the wrenches hanging from Shakes' belt clanking loudly each time they ascended.
 In the Galley Hemi and Percy were sitting at the table and Owen had a big curved steel pan smoking.
 They all sat and ate a heavy meal of boiled oats and cabbage with small bits of slightly charred canned ham sprinkled throughout.
 The oats had enough texture still left to them that the little grains popped between their teeth when ground between molars.
 Hemi brought a bowl in to Cassandra who was still on sonar duty.

 After Shakes ate his third bowl, Owen poured them all a cup of the requisite coffee that came after every meal, and Percy leaned back into the corner of the galley bench, stretching her arms.

+"I see you made it out of Stilt City," said Shakes, "when that sub turned off the channel to follow the _Prospect_ into that narrow waterway, I thought maybe our partnership was done for."

+"Yet you still managed to make the rendezvous point."
+Said Captain Percy.

+"Well that last job working for you was so profitable, I wasn't just going to let that go because I thought y'all we fucking dead."

+Percy laughed.

+"So what's the plan now?
+Is there a next job?"
+Asked Shakes.

+"For the moment, the plan is to put as much distance between ourselves and the last place we saw that fucking sub as possible.
+We have to lose those fuckers for good if we're going to resume business as usual --- I see that now.
+I can cut you loose if you like Shakes --- this is mostly a problem for us, not you.
+Though I'd be happy to have you along if you're willing.
+Having the _Gnat_ around could prove useful again."

+"So you'll keep me on retainer?"

+"Sure, if you like."

+"Alright."
+Said Shakes.
+"If the plan is to hang on to Owen to feed me, I'll fucking stick with y'all for now."

+"And once it seems like we've gotten ourselves some distance, we'll put into a port somewhere and start looking for work again."

+For the next 3 days and nights the two boats ran next to each other.
+They sank back into the steady routine of a cargo run, moving fast with the power of diesels at night, and slowly crawling along underwater during the day.
+They crossed almost a thousand miles of ocean, and Percy was starting to feel like they could start thinking about heading into port somewhere and getting back to normal work.

+### underwater bicycle race

+But first, she felt like they all needed a bit of a break.
+At the breakfast table on the fourth day, while they were hovering without motors underwater with the _Gnat_ attached, Percy proposed some recreation.

 "Gentlemen.
 You know what?
 It's probably time we got some fucking exercise.
 How about a bicycle race tonight?"